Penn Hills Resort: Closure

 On March 4, 2009, Penn Hills co-founder Frances Paolillo died at the age of 102 and the resort closed less than two months later.
 Monroe County took over the property in lieu of back taxes.
 Workers' final paychecks were never issued, and the resort owed the county over $1 million in back taxes.
 Already in serious disrepair, flooding and copper thieves damaged the buildings further, and the resort was abandoned.

 By 2012, Monroe County had sold several small parcels of Penn Hills.
 However, most of the resort remained unsold.
 The resort's 40-acre former golf course was purchased by Stroud Township and became the ForEvergreen Nature Preserve.

 In January 2016, a group of New York investors purchased what remained of Penn Hills for $400,000.
 The property was sold again in mid-2017 for $688,000.

 On September 4, 2017, the main building of the resort burned to the ground.
 This was the third time in three years that the resort had caught fire.
 On December 7 of the same year, the demolition of the former golf club house on the new ForEvergreen Nature Preserve began as part of the creation of the Brodhead Creek Heritage Center.

 The hotel was the site of Tigers Jaw's music video for "June", from their 2017 album Spin.

-A look into the hotel was last seen on February 2024 by famous TikTok urban explorer, Kayla Murphy.
+A look into the hotel was last seen in February 2024 by famous TikTok urban explorer, Kayla Murphy.